-All PTO must be approved by 1) the resident's current preceptor (if during a dedicated learning experience), and 2) the RPD.
+All PTO must be approved by 1) the resident's current preceptor (if during a dedicated learning experience) 2) the RPD, and 3) the Senior Manager of Pharmacy Services.

 Residents are to maintain their obligation to all scheduled weekend shifts.
-If time off is necessary, the requesting resident must find a co-resident or IM CPS to provide coverage.
+If time off is necessary, the requesting resident must find a co-resident to provide coverage.
 In emergent situations, the RPD and the department manager must be notified.